AmpereComputing/openstack-kolla-ampere-aio-scripts/docs/README.md

 apt-get install -y python3-dev python3-pip python3-selinux python3-setuptools python3-virtualenv libffi-dev gcc libssl-dev
 ```

-Next we will use pip, the python package management tool, to upgrade pip itself before installing any additional python from source.
+When using Kolla and Kolla-ansible it is best to use the lastest version of pip, python's package management utility.
+We will use pip to upgrade pip itself before installing any additional python from package or from source.

 ```
 pip3 install -U pip